How Tiffany Taylor Survived Serial Killer Khalil Wheeler-Weaver

 As the lone survivor of Wheeler-Weaver’s attacks, Tiffany Taylor provided crucial testimony that cohesively strung together his method of killing women: the texts about paying for sex, duct tape around the head, attacks in victim’s cars, the attempted strangulation, and more.
 She provided every bit of information she could about what happened that night, speaking for a full day in court about what she experienced and how she survived this serial killer.
 Taylor also testified about the failures of the Elizabeth Police Department, saying that if the police had believed her, Sarah Butler would still be alive.

 In December 2019, Khalil Wheeler-Weaver was found guilty of multiple felonies, including murder and kidnapping.
-He was sentenced to multiple life terms and will eventually die in prison.
+On October 6, 2021, Weaver was sentenced to 160 years in prison.
+Taylor spoke at the sentencing, and told the judge, “I hope you don’t show him any remorse, because he’s not showing any remorse.”

 Because of the investigations done by Sarah Butler’s loved ones, and Taylor’s thorough and gut-wrenching testimony in court, a serial killer was caught and prosecuted for his crimes.
 Khalil Wheeler-Weaver’s killing spree showed no signs of slowing, and who knows how long it would be before police would investigate, or even notice the disappearances of Black women in lower-income neighborhoods.
 Taylor’s experience of police not believing her sexual assault and attempted murder is an experience all-too common for many women, especially for sex workers, and particularly for sex workers of color.